 Brunch hours: Tuesday – Fridays from 11am – 4pm, and Saturday and Sundays from 10am – 4pm

 Mimosa deal: Saturdays and Sundays during brunch save up to 40% Off select bottles of bubbles served with your choice of juice.

 Must-try dish: Braised Short Rib Benedict, Chicken and Waffle, Cheesecake French Toast

 If you love wine, champagne, cheese and charcuterie, then Sauvignon’s brunch is where you want to be!
-They not only offer a variety of cheeses and meats, but their wine list is vast so you’ll surely find something you love.
-They also offer half off on all 750 ml bottles of wine under $100 on Sundays, so that’s a win!
+Not only do they offer a variety of options for cheeses and meats, but their wine list is so vast you’ll surely find something you love.

 Now that we’ve gone over wine and cheese, let’s talk brunch because the brunch menu is pretty good too.
 There are sweet and savory offerings as well as salads and sides.
 For the sweet tooth, give the Bananas Foster French Toast a try.
-For a savory splurge, try the Brasstown Farms 16 oz Bone-In, Dry Aged Ribeye and Eggs at $68.
+For a savory splurge, try the Creekstone Farms 16 oz Ribeye and Eggs for $56.
 This is also a dish you can share if you’re not starving.